 Please enter the CarmenZoom meeting space by 5:40 pm so that the proctor has time to place each student in a breakout room.
-This will ensure the exam can begin promptly at 6 pm.
+Once you enter your breakout room, you should enable your webcam and begin to screenshare.
+Arriving on time and being fully set-up will ensure the exam can start promptly at 6 pm.
+After the proctor checks everyone in, an access code will be broadcasted that will allow you to begin the exam in Carmen.